soverenio/docs/docs/getting-started/quick-start.md

 1. Soveren Agent contains Interceptors and Sensitive Data Detector, which itself [consists of several components](../../#soveren-agent).

-2. Both Interceptors and Personal Data Detector are deployed into the namespace `soverenio`.
+2. All components of Soveren Agent are deployed into the namespace `soverenio`.

-3. Soveren Agent subscribes to a lot of metadata from the Kubernetes API.
-For this, a dedicated `ServiceAccount` is created for Sensitive Data Detector.
+3. Soveren Agent subscribes to [a lot of metadata from the Kubernetes API](../../architecture/k8s-metadata/).
+A dedicated `ServiceAccount` is created.
 This `ServiceAccount` is given [cluster-wide permissions](https://github.com/soverenio/helm-charts/blob/master/charts/soveren-agent/templates/digger-rbac.yaml) (`ClusterRoleBinding`) to `get`, `list` and `watch` on several `apiGroups`.

 4. Interceptors do not need special Kubernetes RBAC permissions to capture the traffic.